Authentication Error Occurred? Here Are 10 Proven Fixes

 Step 2: Now, opt for the “System Update” option.
 If the update is available, get your device updated to the latest OS version.

 Restart the router and reset Android network settings

 Sometimes, the WiFi router may hang up while establishing a connection and therefore, the wifi authentication problem occurs.
 Try restarting your Wi-Fi router and then check if your device connects successfully.
 If this doesn’t work, try to reset your Android Network Settings.

 Bonus tip: Turn Airplane mode on/off

-By simply turning on the Airplane mode (and later turning it off), you can easily fix the authentication problem Wifi most of the times.
+By simply turning on the Airplane mode (and later turning it off), you can easily fix the authentication problem Wifi most of the time.
 You can find a toggle button for Airplane mode on the notification bar of your phone.
 If you can’t find it there, then go to your phone’s Settings > Connection > More Networks and turn on the feature of “Airplane Mode”.

 After following these quick and easy suggestions, you would be able to fix the Samsung Wifi problem for sure.
 Even if you use any other Android device, then its authentication error can easily be resolved after these effective solutions.
 Go ahead and give these expert solutions a try and let us know about your experience as well.
-If you have any other solution to fix authentication problem Wifi, then share it with us as well in the comments.
+If you have any other solution to fix the authentication problem Wifi, then share it with us as well in the comments.

 Android System Recovery